ManoManoTech/loggia/docs/presets.md

 for each of the slots.

 The default `LOGGIA_PRESETS` value is `"prod"`.
-This means you have to opt in to pretty formatting (by doing something like `export LOGGIA_PRESETS=dev`) - and loggia setups can go to production without a single setting in many instances.
+This means you have to opt in to pretty formatting (by doing something like `export LOGGIA_PRESETS=dev`).
+This make most loggia-enabled projects "production-ready" by default, as far as logging is concerned.

 Loggia will figure out which preset belongs to which slot: conflicting or confusing slot to preset mappings are unsupported/forbidden.
 This could be revisited before 1.0.